3) Green grooming

 While electric toothbrushes claim to clean more effectively and more thoroughly than manual ones, if you're interested in great biceps and triceps (OK, maybe not that great) and enjoy saving energy and money, try challenging that claim by brushing correctly — the old-fashioned way.
 That's a full two-minute workout, twice a day — no cheating, no shortcuts.

-Even in the off position, appliances drain energy and cost the average household up to $200 a year in energy bills.
+Even in the off position, appliances drain energy and cost the average household up to $200 a year in energy bills, according to ScienceDaily.
 Before you leave the bathroom, turn off all lights and unplug any electrical devices you couldn't resist using even after reading all of this valuable, eco-conscious advice.

 How do you do it?